 Tolerance Do we tolerate otherness or perceive it as a threat?
 Who would you dislike as a neighbor?
 In general, participants from Poland and Germany show higher acceptance of immigrants/foreign workers and refugees as neighbors when compared with Czechs, Slovaks and Hungarians.
 All populations are more tolerant of Ukrainian refugees, but very intolerant of immigrants from Middle Eastern and North African (MENA) regions.
+On this list are various groups of people.
+Could you please mention any that you would not like to have as neighbors?
+Values were calculated as percentages of participants who selected the particular category.
+Refugees from the MENA region Immigrants / foreign workers Refugees from Ukraine 70% 61% 44% 43% Czechia Germany 32% Hungary 29% 26% 24% Poland Slovakia 18%

 Which group or groups are, according to your opinion, favoured in your society?

 Values were calculated as percentages of participants who responded with "are favored" to the particular category.
 Groups perceived as favored The majority of Czechs and Slovaks feel that there is favoritism toward some minorities in their countries.
 Interestingly, above 70% of Poles and Germans consider minorities as groups that are not experiencing any advantages in the society.

 Perception of migrants as a favored group in society shows another distinction between Czechs, Slovaks and the other three populations that - by majority of their participants - do not consider migrants as a favored group, unlike their neighbors from former Czechoslovakia.
-Czechia Germany Hungary Poland Slovakia Satisfaction with Life 💌 💌 💌

-In all surveyed countries most respondents marked their life satisfaction as medium high, however, people from Hungary and Poland appear to be the least satisfied with various conditions in their lives, while those from Germany express the highest satisfaction.
+Satisfaction with Life 💌 💌 🖤 🖤 In all surveyed countries most respondents marked their life satisfaction as medium high, however, people from Hungary and Poland appear to be the least satisfied with various conditions in their lives, while those from Germany express the highest satisfaction.
 Czechs and Slovaks closely follow the Germans.
 Germans, Czechs, and Slovaks seem to have achieved more of the important things they desire in their lives compared to Hungarians and Poles.
 Czechia Germany Hungary Poland Slovakia

-In most ways my life is close The conditions of my life So far I have gotten the important If I could live my life over, to my ideal.
-I am satisfied with my life.
-I would change almost nothing. are excellent. things I want in life.
+In most ways my life is close The conditions of my life So far I have gotten the important If I could live my life over, to my ideal. are excellent.
+I am satisfied with my life. things I want in life.
+I would change almost nothing.